psnaz/freezing-happy/README.md

 # Freezing Happy

-This is my first project for my Diploma in Software Dev Course and it’s been built for educational purposes only.

-The purpose of the website is to inspire people to invest time in their health and regular self-care, to work on their immunity and potential, and also to spend more time outdoors.
+The purpose of Freezing Happy is to inspire people to invest time in their health and regular self-care, to work on their immunity and potential, and also to spend more time outdoors by practising so-called Wim Hof Method and open water swimming.

 This website is designed to be responsive and accessible on a range of devices, making it easy to navigate for the audience.